MDPuneethReddy/personalblog/public/posts/a-quick-way-to-create-readme-using-readme-so.md

 ### CONCLUSION:
 In this blog, we saw how readme.so will make the readme-files so easy without much effort.
 We saw how to get started and create and edit the readme file with complete explanations and examples.

-If you like the content please share it with your friends, You can check more technology blogs <a style="color: blue" href=" https://mdpuneethreddy.com"> https://mdpuneethreddy.com</a>
+If you like the content please share it with your friends, You can check more technology blogs <a style="color: blue" href="/"> https://mdpuneethreddy.com</a>